Milan Baros & Liverpool: The divine holiday romance we’ll never forget

 In early June, the Czech Republic played two warm-up friendlies against Bulgaria and Estonia.
 Baros helped himself to three more goals, taking his tally to 16 in just 25 matches for his country.

-And so here I am in Wenceslas Square surrounded by an expectant crowd, preposterous amounts of Pilsner and checking the skies to see if Mercury, Venus, Mars, Jupiter, Saturn, Uranus (no giggling at the back) and Neptune really are in sync because the planets could not be better aligned.
+And so here I am in Wenceslas Square surrounded by an expectant crowd, preposterous amounts of Pilsner and checking the skies to see if Mercury, Venus, Mars, Jupiter, Saturn, Uranus (no giggling at the back) and Neptune really are in sync.

 The Czechs have reached the last four and Baros is on fire.
 They’ve won three out of three in a group containing Germany, the Netherlands and Latvia and cruised to a 3-0 victory over Denmark in the last eight.
 Baros has scored in every game, a brace against the Danes taking his tally to five.

-My God, Milan Baros leads the race for the Golden Boot and I’m stood with his name adorned across my back in the most famous part of his Czech homeland.
+My God, Milan Baros leads the race for the Golden Boot and I’m stood with his name adorning my back in the most famous part of his Czech homeland.
 Life is perfect.
-If Good King Wenceslas is here, I’d buy him a ruddy pint and slap his back.
+If Good King Wenceslas were here, I’d buy him a ruddy pint and slap his back.

 • • • •